-- 1. Input received from parents or guardians; - 2.
-Input received from students;
+- 1. Input received from parents or guardians;

+- 2. Input received from students;

-- 3. Input received from teachers; and/or - 4.
-Portfolios.
+- 3. Input received from teachers; and/or

+- 4. Portfolios.

-The District has chosen 1,2, and 3 [choose: 1, 2, 3, and/or 4] as its measure(s) to inform the Professional Practice portion.
+The District has chosen 1, 2, and 3 as its measures to inform the Professional Practice portion.
 The Board shall determine the manner and weight of parental input, student input, teacher input, and/or portfolios on the evaluation.

 Student Achievement: Part of the evaluation must be based on multiple objective measures of growth in measurable student achievement as defined in Section 33-1001, Idaho Code.
 This portion of the evaluation may be calculated using current and/or the immediate past year's data and may use one or both years of data.
-Growth in student achievement may be considered as an optional measure for all other school-based and District-based administrators, as determined by the Board.
+Growth in student achievement may be considered as an optional measure for all other school-based and District-based administrators, as determined by the Board